kristenprescott/VirtualAssistant/README.md

 ---

-- [ ] Finish login/auth for user-specific information and dashboard
+- [ ] Login/registration for user-specific todo lists
-- [ ] CRUD for to do list
+- [ ] User varibale memory (for example, when you say "My name is :name", it is stored to memory)